TonySMK/ReFryIt-Chrome-Extension/README.md

 3.Then click on the "submit" button

 4. If submition is successful, you should be able to see the new entry in the ReFryIt webpage after refreshing the page.
+    If submition is unsuccessful, you probably need to refresh the page and repeat step 1 and 2 again.

 ## Features